 In the end, both of these models address the idea of powerlessness in addiction, but approach it from slightly different perspectives.
 It is up to clinicians to decide which viewpoint or viewpoints will reach each patient.

 The road to recovery may travel in many directions

 As a future physician, it will be my job to support my patients in staying clean and sober, no matter which way they choose to go about it.
 AA and NA have been around for decades and offer a vast network of support.
 Recovery Equation holds great promise in offering a fresh take on addiction recovery through its mixed therapy approach.

 Like most chronic conditions, addiction is incredibly complex and necessitates complex, individualized treatment.
 “Customized care” is already being applied to certain populations with more success.
 For example, addicted physicians and airline pilots typically attend treatment with other physicians and airline pilots.
 In these two populations, the recovery rate of 75-90% is significantly higher than average.

 So where does this leave our 32 year old man?

 Instead of the immediate referral to a 12-step program, I envision the primary care practitioner asking additional questions to determine what support will help this patient the most.
-The patient can access intensive one-on-one therapy, group therapy based on the Recovery Equation model, as well as attend 12 step support groups.
+The patient can access intensive one-on-one therapy, a group therapy based on the Recovery Equation model, as well as attend 12 step support groups.
 The “non-step” Recovery Equation method actually supports and enhances the topics discussed in 12 step groups.
-An individualized approach will allow the patient to choose whichever option “fits” his personality, giving the him the best possible chance of achieving and maintaining recovery.
+An individualized approach will allow the patient to choose whichever option “fits” his personality, giving him the best possible chance of achieving and maintaining recovery.